cloudinary-developers/build-a-mini-netflix/React/intro.md

 **What you'll learn**

 * How to add user authentication to your app
-* How to make registered users of your app to be able to upload short videos of about 20 - 30 seconds
+* How to allow registered users of your app to be able to upload short videos of about 20 - 30 seconds
 * How to make registered users view all the uploaded videos on your app on a dashboard
 * How to make users share any of the videos on your app on twitter